deafPLUS Somerset warmly welcome you to the launch of the new Information & Advice Minibus and Outreach Advice Service.

 On 24th March, deafPLUS published a list of measures that would transform the lives of isolated deaf and hard of hearing people.
 Please download the deafPLUS Manifesto from here: You can print it out and show it to candidates in your area who are asking for your vote.
 Please ask them to support these measures […]

-deafPLUS is a registered medium-sized charity and company limited by guarantee working to encourage integration and equality between D/deaf and hearing people in all areas of life.
-We provide a range of services from Advocacy to Employment, equipment to information and advice across 6 centres around the UK.
-Project Overview The project has been commissioned […]
+deafPLUS – Information & Advice Officer (Hearing Loss) – Tower Hamlets deafPLUS is a registered medium-sized charity and company limited by guarantee working to encourage integration and equality between deaf and hearing people in all areas of life.
+We provide a range of services from Advocacy to Employment, equipment to information and advice across 7 centres […]